bzamith/bzamith/README.md

 ### Hi there 👋
-My name is **Bruna** 🙆‍♀️ , I am Brazilian 🇧🇷 and I have a bachelor in Computer Engineering from Federal University of Sao Carlos.
+My name is **Bruna** 🙆‍♀️ , I am Brazilian 🇧🇷 and I have a bachelor degree in Computer Engineering from Federal University of Sao Carlos.

 I am currently working as a Software Engineer @ Amazon 💻.
-But I am also passionate and continuously learning about Artificial Intelligence and Bioinformatics.
+But I am also passionate and continuously learning about Data Science and Bioinformatics.

-Please visit my [personal portfolio](http://bzamith.github.io/) to get overview of my recent projects and topics that I am studying.
+Please visit my [personal portfolio](http://bzamith.github.io/) to get an overview of my recent projects and topics that I am studying.

 Also, feel free to reach out to me via my [LinkedIn profile](https://www.linkedin.com/in/bruna-zamith/) 💬